Community Development Block Grant

 CDBG webpage pic.jpg

-The City of Palo Alto receives funds annually from the U.S. Department of Housing and Urban Development (HUD) for the Community Development Block Grant (CDBG) program.
-This program provides funding to organizations to implement activities, projects, and programs benefiting low-and moderate-income persons and community development needs.
+The City of Palo Alto receives funds annually from the U.S. Department of Housing and Urban Development (HUD) for the Community Development Block Grant (CDBG) program, providing funding to organizations through a competitive application process to implement activities, projects, and programs benefiting low-and moderate-income persons and community development needs.
 Examples of activities funded through the CDBG program include case management services to secure affordable housing and employment, fair housing services, employment training, senior daycare, and housing rehabilitation.
-Organizations receiving CDBG funding are selected through a competitive application process.

 Current CDBG Program Activities